jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 ## Execute dump1090

-Some Linux distributions load some kernel drivers automatically for the USB stick.
+Some Linux distributions load some kernel drivers automatically to support the USB stick.
 These drivers prevent that `dump1090` can access the receiver directly.
 Please unload the driver first to ensure that `dump1090` works correctly.

 ```
 rmmod rtl2832 rtl2832_sdr rtl2832 dvb_core dvb_usb_v2 dvb_usb_rtl28xxu